-Significant differences were calculated by comparing test quantity W to Wilcoxon signed-rank-sum table [18].
+Significant differences were calculated by comparing test quantity W to the Wilcoxon signed-rank table [18].
 In this experiment, instead of the table, the Excel statistics function (Microsoft Inc.) was used to calculate significant differences.

 Indication Error

 Table 2.
 Average instruction error.